Lena Morrow Lewis

 Martha Lena Morrow Lewis (1868–1950) was an American orator, political organizer, journalist, and newspaper editor.
 An activist in the prohibition, women's suffrage, and socialist movements, Lewis is best remembered as a top female leader of the Socialist Party of America during that organization's heyday in the first two decades of the 20th century and as the first woman to serve on that organization's governing National Executive Committee.

 Biography

 Early years

 Martha Lena Morrow was born in December 1868 in rural Warren County, Illinois where she was raised.
 She was the daughter of Rev. T. G. and Mary A. (Story) Morrow.
 Her father was a Presbyterian minister.

 Morrow graduated from high school in Paxton, Illinois.
-Following conclusion of her secondary education she enrolled in the Presbyterian-affiliated Monmouth College in Monmouth, Illinois, from which she graduated in 1892.
+Following the conclusion of her secondary education she enrolled in the Presbyterian-affiliated Monmouth College in Monmouth, Illinois, from which she graduated in 1892.

 Early activism

 Upon graduation from Monmouth College, she began her activist career.
 However, her involvement changed focus as she set new priorities.

 For her first involvement, Morrow took a post as a national lecturer for the Women's Christian Temperance Union (WCTU), remaining in that position until 1898.
 During this period, she served as WCTU district president in Illinois.

 In 1898, she took up the cause of women's suffrage, working as an organizer for the suffrage movement until 1901.
 She began working in South Dakota, then in 1900 she moved to Oregon.
 As a worker for women's suffrage, Morrow became the first female activist to work with the powerful labor union movement of Chicago in an effort to enlist its aid in bringing the vote to women.